ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 ## RLS reference implementation

 The full runnable reference implementation can be found on [GitHub](https://github.com/ViktorQvarfordt/blog/tree/main/reference-implementations/postgres-row-level-security).
-The essence of the implementation is to set the `app.current_tenant_id` and `app.current_user_id` session variables before each query:
+The essence of the implementation is to set the session variables for RLS before each query.
+This example uses only `current_user_id` for simplicity.

 ```ts
 import pg from 'pg'